KonradBreipohl/TestProject/usage.rst

 .. _gen-func:
 General functions
 ------------------

+Here is an overview of the general functions and attributes used by all autoconfiguration tools.

 .. automodule:: up_ac.configurators
     :members:

+.. autoattribute:: up_ac.configurators
+    :members:

 .. automodule:: up_ac.AC_interface
-    :members:

-.. autoattribute:: up_ac.configurators
     :members:

 .. autoattribute:: up_ac.AC_interface